aru20/EDA-Python-Medical-Appointments/README.md

 56-65           14203
 More than 65    13294
 ![image](https://github.com/aru20/EDA-Python-Medical-Appointments/assets/73730336/e53be289-7ae8-41eb-ba30-7e05290d8b46)
-The patients that seems most likely to not show-up for their appointments are between 10 and 35 years old.
+The patients that seem most likely to not show up for their appointments are between 10 and 35 years old.
 ### 5.3 Gender
 ![image](https://github.com/aru20/EDA-Python-Medical-Appointments/assets/73730336/588dc675-f47c-43e1-97aa-ebd5ba8f0b05)